 How Borderline Personality Disorder Can Affect A Person's Relationships With Others

-Updated March 10, 2024by Regain Editorial Team
+Updated October 18, 2024by Regain Editorial Team

 If you've ever been in a long-term relationship, you know that maintaining a meaningful connection can be challenging even in the best of times.
 Preserving bonds with family, friends, and romantic partners may seem downright daunting when you add feelings, emotions, and the occasional disagreement to daily commitments, logistics, and unforeseen circumstances.

 For individuals diagnosed with borderline personality disorder (BPD), relationships are often characterized by extreme highs and lows, making it even more difficult to maintain meaningful, healthy connections.
+As with many types of personality disorders, it can sometimes be challenging to understand why a person with BPD feels the way they do.

-Discover more about bpd and relationships today
+Discover more about BPD and relationships today

 Understanding BPD: History, definition, and statistics

 Although neurologist Adolph Stern first recognized "borderline" symptoms in patients in the late 1930s, borderline personality disorder didn't become a formal diagnosis until 1980, when it was first published in the Diagnostic and Statistical Manual of Mental Disorders (DSM).
 Stern believed affected patients were on the border of neurosis and psychosis.
 Decades later, BPD is characterized not by neurosis or psychosis but by unstable moods, behaviors, relationships, and self-image.
+People with borderline personality disorder may also exhibit a varying profile of symptoms, making diagnosis challenging.

 Even today, BPD is largely misunderstood.
 Many experts agree that the disorder's name is misleading and increases stigma.
 BPD is a relatively common disorder, currently affecting over four million people in the U.S. alone.
+Medically-reviewed BPD symptoms are becoming more commonplace, and effective treatments, such as dialectical behavioral therapy, continue to be developed.

 BPD: A treatable condition